 His looks didn’t matter to me, or who he was, or how he made me feel.
 Our connection transcended all of that.
 Some kind of presence just connected, and knew itself as whole.
 And with him, I didn’t even need a personal connection – just this whole brilliant love that shone beyond our lives, beyond a thousand lives.

 On the day I left him, in that last call, I said that our own pain was just too much to sustain our connection.
 He and I were one, and he was always inside of my being.
 But we couldn’t find harmony as humans.
 We were too much for me.
 He asked me not to walk away, but I knew the love was bigger.
 I knew I didn’t have to be with him to be held in that love, and so I hung up the phone, ending the blazing heat of it.

-Yet when I hung up the phone, a pain ripped through my being, tearing me apart.
+Yet when I hung up the phone, pain ripped through my being, tearing me apart.
 As it tore open, the love burst forward.
-A storm began blowing wildly outside, and the neighbors dog burst through my gate and began scratching and gnawing frantically at my door.
+A storm began blowing wildly outside, and the neighbor’s dog burst through my gate and began scratching and gnawing frantically at my door.
 But I was unable to move.
 The old version of myself undid itself, and I was never the same again.
-I had learned an invaluable lesson from the love of my platonic soulmate, and it transformed me.
+I had learned an invaluable lesson from the love of my platonic soulmates, I learned that love is not attached to that person, it is an always present light, and this transformed me.